-And the security market is huge – Gartner puts the numbers at 124 billion in 2020 and this is predicted to grow in the next years.
+And the security market is huge – Gartner puts the numbers at 150 billion in 2021 and this is predicted to grow in the next few years.
 Security work to be done well is abundant and very well paid.

 Simply put, not having a solid, deep understanding of the current security landscape is no longer a good option.

 Spring Security has been getting better as well, with the launch of 5.0, and now 5.4, full Java configuration with lambdas, fantastic Boot integration, an entirely new OAuth2 stack, and support for pretty much any security mechanism you need.

 Right now, in 2022, there's no debate.
 Spring Security is THE framework to properly and intelligently do security if you're working in Java.

 The framework is fully able to handle everything you throw at it – from simple scenarios to highly complex security requirements.
 There are some OK alternatives, but nothing really comes close.